gromacs/gromacs/docs/install-guide/index.rst

 BlueGene/P
 ^^^^^^^^^^
 There is currently no SIMD support on this platform and no plans to add it.
-The default plain C kernels will work.
+The default plain C kernels will work if there is a C++11 compiler for this platform.

 Fujitsu PRIMEHPC
 ^^^^^^^^^^^^^^^^